 Sometimes, foreign objects in the vagina can cause abnormal bleeding or bloody discharge.
 In most cases, a forgotten tampon is to blame.
 Depending on how long the object has been in the vagina, a doctor may be required for removal.

-3 Ways to Treat Bloody Discharge
+3 Simple Ways to Ease Bloody Discharge

 If you’re seeing bloody discharge, it’s important to schedule a visit with your doctor to make sure an underlying medical issue isn’t to blame.
 If your doctor rules out anything serious, there are some things you can do at home to help stop the discharge or prevent it from returning in the future.

 A bloody vagina can sometimes be caused by perfumed or harsh hygiene products, like soaps or lotions.
 A simple change to your personal care products may stop the discharge and prevent it from coming back in the future.